TouK/nussknacker/docs/developers_guide/FlinkComponents.md

 Sinks are easier to implement than sources.
 Nussknacker provides a [factory](https://github.com/TouK/nussknacker/blob/staging/engine/flink/components-utils/src/main/scala/pl/touk/nussknacker/engine/flink/util/sink/SingleValueSinkFactory.scala) for sinks that take only one parameter.
 The only thing that has to be provided is a Flink [SinkFunction](https://nightlies.apache.org/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/functions/sink/SinkFunction.html).

-Complex sinks can be implemented using [FlinkSink](https://github.com/TouK/nussknacker/blob/staging/engine/flink/components-api/src/main/scala/pl/touk/nussknacker/engine/flink/api/process/FlinkSink.scala).
+Sinks with multiple parameters can be implemented using [FlinkSink](https://github.com/TouK/nussknacker/blob/staging/engine/flink/components-api/src/main/scala/pl/touk/nussknacker/engine/flink/api/process/FlinkSink.scala).
 The following things are required:
 - `prepareValue` - a method that turns `DataStream[Context]` into `DataStream[ValueWithContext[Value]]` containing a final, evaluated value for the sink
 - `registerSink` - a method that turns `DataStream[ValueWithContext[Value]]` into `DataStreamSink`.
 It's the place where a Flink `SinkFunction` should be registered

-Similarly to sources, the above `FlinkSink` is **only** implementation.
-It has to be returned by [SinkFactory](https://github.com/TouK/nussknacker/blob/staging/components-api/src/main/scala/pl/touk/nussknacker/engine/api/process/Sink.scala) which defines parameters of the sink.
+Similarly to sources, all sinks returned by [SinkFactory](https://github.com/TouK/nussknacker/blob/staging/components-api/src/main/scala/pl/touk/nussknacker/engine/api/process/Sink.scala) have to implement `FlinkSink` (or its subtrait `BasicFlinkSink`).

 Again, Flink provides [basic](https://ci.apache.org/projects/flink/flink-docs-master/docs/dev/datastream/overview/#data-sinks) sinks and [connectors](https://ci.apache.org/projects/flink/flink-docs-master/docs/connectors/datastream/overview) which can be used while implementing